 Find the 2020 Halloween haunted houses in Louisiana.
 Funtober has the most complete list of haunted attractions including haunted corn mazes, haunted trails, haunted houses, scream parks, and more.
 Louisiana attractions have the best vampires, ghosts, ghouls, and zombies running around at Halloween.
-Check out our TOP 100 HAUNTED HOUSES FOR HALLOWEEN 2018 and the Top 100 Haunted Houses 2017 in America.
+Check out our TOP 100 HAUNTED HOUSES FOR HALLOWEEN 2019 in America.
 Is your favorite haunted attraction on the top 10 and top 100 state list?
-New Orleans Haunted HousesBaton Rouge Haunted Houses Last Major Update: [DISPLAY_ULTIMATE_SOCIAL_ICONS]
+New Orleans Haunted HousesBaton Rouge Haunted Houses Last Major Update:

 Boo At The Zoo - New Orleans, LA

 The Audubon Nature Institute runs an annual Halloween event called Boo at the Zoo.
 It is 3 days of spooky fun at the Audubon zoo.
-It runs Friday, Saturday, and Sunday October 25th, 26th, and 27th, 2019.
+It runs Friday, Saturday, and Sunday in late October.
 A safe, fun-filled Halloween event for children up to age 12, featuring Trick-or-Treat Lane, a Ghost Train, a haunted house, activities, entertainment, and more.
 Bring your little ghosts and goblins to Boo at the Zoo!
 Featuring Trick-or-Treat Lane with candy, a Ghost Train (which can be scary for children and adults), a haunted house (scary and non-scary), games, entertainment, and more.
 All games and treats, except concessions, are free with admission.
 Tickets are $20.

 Dark Woods - Natchitoches, LA

-Dark Woods is open Friday and Saturday nights starting September 27th, 2019.
-It runs through November 2nd.
+Dark Woods is open Friday and Saturday nights starting in late September.
+It runs through early November.
 Also open additional nights Halloween week.
 Dead Fall Trail, a nightmare of carnage, winding over 1/3 mile, where havoc is unleashed as guests navigate a portion of the derelict woods, falling victim to cruel creatures and deplorable killers.
 Noodle, Piggy, Stumpy and Karver woke up an evil entity deep in Louisiana’s pine-hill forests.
 Now they water the ground with blood to feed the evil spirit from another time and place.
 After wrecking the boneyard and awakening spirits from generations past, the brothers’ menagerie of trapped and tormented souls leer from the shadows, waiting to ensnare the unwary traveler.
 Dark Woods Haunted Attractions present an immersive themed experience with character actors, detailed costuming, realistic sets and Hollywood-style special effects.

 Evil Visions Haunted House - Monroe, LA

-Evil Visions opens weekends early October 2019.
+Evil Visions opens weekends in early October.
 Ever been in a coffin?
 The Coffin Ride at Evil Visions Haunted House gives you the opportunity to go from the funeral parlor to the grave.
 The Haunted House attraction provides a portal into the evil darkness.
 Friday and Saturday night hours are 7 pm to 12 a.m.
 It runs every Friday through Sunday nights.

 New Orleans Nightmare - New Orleans, LA

 13th Floor present the all new New Orleans Nightmare.
 They are located at the former House of Shock location.
-They are open every Friday and Saturday starting late September 2019.
+They are open every Friday and Saturday starting around the middle of September.
 They also are open most nights the two weeks before Halloween.
 Tickets range from $19.99 to $29.99.
 Lots of combo’s and VIP’s available.
 Attractions are Slaughterhouse 3D, Mini Escape, Museum Macabre and Cursed VooDoo.

 Rise Haunted House - Hammond, LA